JirapatTreyanurak/notes/README.md

 ### Existence of a feasible set
 When doing conceptual analysis, consider establishing the existence of a feasible set.
 It is non-trivial whether such a set exist even if we may be casually talking about the concept.

+### Level of Concerns
+Some may be concerned with things immediately around themselves; nearby people, and nearby events, both in the nearby time.
+Some may be concerned with things that are about one's nation.
+Some, the world and humankind.
+Some, our place in the universe.
+There is an inherent hierarchy, but to consider it an order of superiority is to take another epistemic step that one should be careful of.

 ## Programming

 ### Web Development